Karan-develops/Data-Structures-Algo/Graph-Ques/readmeGraphQ.md

 - LC - 1971 - Find if Path Exists in Graph
 - LC - 841 - Medium - Keys and Rooms
+- LC - 1443 - Medium - Minimum Time to Collect All Apples in a Tree
+- LC - 1519 - Medium - Number of Nodes in the Sub-Tree With the Same Label

 #### 2. BFS ( Breadth First Search) 🛳️